hendrtd/comp-2210/docs/modules/m5/assign/description/word-search.md

 ![Example board for isOnBoard("PEACE");](img/isOnBoard.png)

-Both `getAllValidWords` and `isOnBoard` can be implemented using slightly different versions of depth-first search.
+Both `getAllScorableWords` and `isOnBoard` can be implemented using slightly different versions of depth-first search.
 The specific depth-first algorithms that you implement must be efficient enough for use on large game boards with large lexicons.